This post may contain affiliate links. If you choose to purchase through a link on my site I may receive a commission at no extra cost to you.

 “Sure, that would be great.”
-I was giddy with exitment as I put clicked the star next to their name and email that had landed in my Gmail account.
+I was giddy with excitement as I clicked the star next to their name in Gmail.

 A few weeks later I had another email, then another…

-About one year into dealing with my “waiting list” in this manner it came down to the MINUTE that someone’s form submition came in when I had to make the call of who got what…
+About one year into dealing with my “waiting list” in this manner it came down to the MINUTE that someone’s form submission came in dictated the order they were in line.

 A waiting list creates a bank of customers waiting for your products.
-It could be something as simple as an email opt-in form hosted by your email provider.
-You can read more about the one I use here.
-(They make BEAUTIFUL emails by the way)
+It could be something as simple as an email opt-in form hosted by your email provider. — I have this as more of a notification list for people who aren’t ready to commit to placing a depost but are interested in hearing when livestock is available.

-Or for something a little more advanced (but not hard to set up) you can create a form through Typeform and embed it into your site so you can get a little more info about what they are looking for.
-This is great if you create products with different options.
+Or for something a little more advanced (but not hard to set up) you can create an intake form and embed it into your site so you can get a little more info about what they are looking for. — This is great if you create products with different options.
 Or you make your product as the orders come in.

 With a waiting list in place, you will have a much better idea of who is serious about buying and who is not.